SF-LivingWageCoalition/sflivingwages-mobile-app/App/api/auth/README.md

   - Note that there are 2 sets of documentation for this API, and that they may present minor conflicts with its actual use (e.g. content of Requests/Responses), therefore you should thoroughly test any changes to helpers or implementation of endpoints.
 - WooCommerce
   - The API provided by this plugin is used to register new customers (users) inline with the website's authentication method.
-  - Since WooCommerce is an Automattic product (owners of WordPress) it is regularly updated and the documentation for this API is fairly reliable.
+  - Since WooCommerce is an Automattic product (maintainers of WordPress) it is regularly updated and the documentation for this API is fairly reliable.

 See the [references](#references) section for links to the above-mentioned documentation.